WeblateOrg/weblate/docs/admin/access.rst

 Permission checking
 +++++++++++++++++++

-Whenever permission is checked to be able to perform given action, the check is performed based on scope, following checks are performed:
+Whenever a permission is checked to decide whether one is able to perform a given action, the check is carried out according to scope, and the following checks are performed:

 `Project`
-    Compared against scope project, if not set, this matches none project.
+    Compared against the scope of the project, if not set, this matches no project.

-    You can use :guilabel:`Project selection` to automate including all projects.
+    You can use :guilabel:`Project selection` to automate inclusion of all projects.

 `Component list`
-    Scope component is matched against this list, if not set this is ignored.
+    The scope component is matched against this list, if not set, this is ignored.

-    Obviously this has no effect when checking access on the project scope, so you will have to grant access to view all projects in a component list by other means.
-By default this is achieved by the `Viewers` group, see :ref:`default-groups`).
+    Obviously this has no effect when checking access of the project scope, so you will have to grant access to view all projects in a component list by other means.
+By default this is achieved through the use of the `Viewers` group, see :ref:`default-groups`).

 `Language`
-    Compared against scope translation, if not set, this matches none language.
+    Compared against scope of translations, if not set, this matches no language.

-    You can use :guilabel:`Language selection` to automate including all languages.
+    You can use :guilabel:`Language selection` to automate inclusion of all languages.

 Checking access to a project
 ++++++++++++++++++++++++++++

-User has to be a member of a group linked to the project.
+A user has to be a member of a group linked to the project.
 Only membership is enough, no specific permissions are needed to access a project (this is used in the default `Viewers` group, see :ref:`default-groups`).

 Managing users and groups
 -------------------------

-All users and groups can be managed using Django admin interface, which is available under :file:`/admin/` URL.
+All users and groups can be managed using the Django admin interface, available under :file:`/admin/` URL.

 .. _manage-acl: